AdamAdonyi/WBA_Semiautomatized_EC50-calculation/README.md

   5, The titration allows to determine EC50 values regarding all secreted cytokines

-The calculation was performed in GraphPad Prism in order to double check the accuracy (TEST_data)
+The calculation was performed in GraphPad Prism in order to double check the accuracy (EC_50_test_data and R file)